Te cunosc de undeva!: Hosts and judges

 On 16 March 2012, actor and television presenter Cosmin Seleși and actress-model Alina Pușcaș were confirmed as hosts for the first season; they are known for their humor and spontaneity.
 Singer Aurelian Temișan, dancer Andreea Bălan, soprano Ozana Barabancea and actor Andrei Aradits were confirmed as judges.
 In season five, Bălan, Barabancea and Temișan changed places with Pepe, Monica Anghel and Delia.
-Before Season 17, however, Cosmin Selesi ended his contract with the Antena Group and therefore gave his place as presenter of Te Cunosc de Undeva to Pepe.
+Before Season 17, however, Cosmin Seleși ended his contract with the Antena Group and therefore gave his place as presenter of Te Cunosc de Undeva to Pepe.
+After Season 21, however, Pepe ended his contract with the Antena Group and therefore leaves Te Cunosc de Undeva in 2026.

 Awards and nominee

 For three consecutive years, from 2012 to 2014, TV Mania gave Te cunosc de undeva! its award for best entertainment show.